sunfounder/galaxy-rvr/docs/source/scratch/sc2_app.rst

 --------------------

 * Understand the APP programming environment and basic operations.
-* Learn how to script events in sprites, use the forever loop, delay, and switch costumes.
+* Learn how to script events in sprites, use the green flag, repeat, glide, and switch costumes.
 * Create a simple animation simulating a Mars rover.